Pupil Premium Review March 2019

-The academy commissioned an external review of Pupil Premium in February 2018.
-The review was carried out by Clive Hurren.
-Clive is an independent consultant with 35 years’ experience in education.
-He is a former secondary Headteacher and is also currently a practising Ofsted inspector.
+The academy commissioned an external review of Pupil Premium in March 2019.
+The review was carried out by Steve Ruddy.
+Steve is an independent consultant and practising Ofsted inspector.

 What is Pupil Premium?

 The pupil premium is additional funding given to schools to raise the attainment of disadvantaged students and close the gap between them and their peers.
 Pupil Premium funding is available to children who are in the care of the Local Authority, children who are entitled to Free School meals (FSM) have been in receipt of free school meals in the last 6 years (Ever 6) or have parents who serve in the armed forces.
 It is for schools to decide how the Pupil Premium is spent, as they are best placed to assess what additional provision should be made for the individual students within their responsibility.
 At the Academy of St. Francis of Assisi, our mission is ‘Success For All’ and our Pupil Premium Policy is reviewed every September to ensure we make the best use of our allocation .
 We find Pupil Premium an essential component to our school funding, which allows us to introduce, analyze and build strategies which ensure our students, have a complete educational experience, attain their full potential and the ‘gap’ between them and their peers is ‘narrowed’.
 Support may be targeted individually, as part of a group, or through resourcing for a classroom or curriculum area.

 What is the ‘Literacy and Numeracy Catch-Up’ Premium?

-The literacy and numeracy catch-up premium gives schools additional funding to support year 7 pupils who did not achieve at least level 4 in reading or Maths at the end of key stage 2 (KS2).
-At the Academy of St. Francis of Assisi we use this funding for additional in class Learning Support in English and Maths.
+The literacy and numeracy catch-up premium gives schools additional funding to support year 7 pupils who did not achieve a standardised score of 100 in reading or Maths at the end of key stage 2 (KS2).
+At the Academy of St. Francis of Assisi, we use this funding for additional in class learning support in English and Maths.
 We also run a number of intervention programmes for year 7 students bespoke to their individual need.

 Why is there a Pupil Premium?